AdrianaPineda/labs/race-conditions/README.md

 1. **Use cached request**: if there is already a request with the same payload (username and password) we use that one
 1. **If there's an existing request, cancel it**: at this point, if the cached request is not nil it means the previous request was made with a different payload and we need to invalidate it
 1. **Create a new request**: create a new Alamofire request
 1. **Update cache**: to reflect the most updated request.
-For simplicity, if it was already cached (i.e. the flow went through the first condition - step 1), we are assigning the same value
+For code simplicity, even if it was already cached (i.e. the flow went through the first condition - step 1) we update the cache

 ### Avoid multiple threads